 Companies may be struck off the companies register for a number of reasons.
 These include if the shareholders choose to dissolve the company, annual document filing requirements have not been adhered to or annual license fees have not been paid.
-Once a company is struck off the register it is possible to restore and our experience working with jurisdictions from around the world means we can guide you through the process associated with recovering your company.
-Restoring a company will release company assets, such as property and frozen bank accounts, and ultimately register the company back into the companies register that allows trading to continue.
-If a company is struck off due to late filing or non-compliance regarding accounting documents or annual returns we can assist not only with the restoration process but with preparation of the outstanding documents to bring the company back into good standing.
+Once a company is struck off the register it is possible to restore and our experience working with jurisdictions from around the world means we can guide you through the process.
+Restoring a company will release company assets, such as property and frozen bank accounts.
+Once the company is back on the live register it allows trading to continue.
+If a company is struck off due to late filing or non-compliance regarding accounts or annual returns we can assist not only with the restoration process but with preparation of the outstanding documents to bring the company back into good standing.

 Outline of Restoration Fees